MartinCowey/fishing_project/README.md

 Add a favourites button to articles, allowing users to effortlessly share content on their social media platforms, increasing the website's visibility and user engagement.

+## User Stories

+### Site Goals

+1. Bring the fishing community together in a wholseome way
+2. Share and discuss fishing places and experiences
+3. Create a platform for users to contribute their fishing experience
+4. Connect enthusiasts through shared experiences
+5. Give beginners the opportunity to delve into the world of fishing
+6. Allow like minded people to collect information that helps the community

 ## Deployment